Dedicated, Experienced,

 About Colin

-In 1997, Colin LePage moved to Haverhill with his family and immediately became involved in the community.
-In 2009 he was elected to Haverhill's City Council and continues to be a strong advocate for both the residents and businesses of the City.
+Colin has been a proud member of the Haverhill community since 1997 when he moved here with his family.
+In 2009 he was elected to Haverhill's City Council and served 12 years, advocating for both the residents and the businesses of the City.

 City Issues